-Watching the development of fintech industry is incredibly fascinating.
-Over the last years, fintech brought so many changes in the way we do business and run our daily activities that believing it will stop developing in 2022 would be wrong.
+Watching the development of the fintech industry is incredibly fascinating.
+Over the last few years, fintech brought so many changes in the way we do business and run our daily activities that believing it will stop developing in 2022 would be wrong.

 The year 2022 will be another promising year for fintech.
-Based on the sector analysis and the challenges that the sector had faced over the previous years we are presenting the most anticipated fintech trends in 2022.
+Based on the sector analysis and the challenges that the sector has faced over the previous years we are presenting the most anticipated fintech trends in 2022.

 - Embeddable Infrastructure

-Through this process, the trading software client now has the ability to offer traditional brokerage operations, banking services, lending or other payment services simple utilizing the software as a tool and the 3rd party provider’s services simply are embedded solutions within the technology stack.
+Through this process, the trading software client now has the ability to offer traditional brokerage operations, banking services, lending or other payment services simply utilizing the software as a tool and the 3rd party provider’s services simply are embedded solutions within the technology stack.

 2. Open banking

 Since the introduction of PSD 2 (Revised Payment Services Directive) – the EU directive that is aimed at making online and electronic payments more secure, a new ground appeared to make banking more innovative.
 Open banking is a model, where financial institutions and banks enable regulated service providers to access, use and share their customers’ data.
 This can only happen with customers’ consent, so the method is fully safe and goes in line with data protection principles.
 Using open APIs, banks and service providers are able to improve interaction and offer more personalised services to their customers.
-For banks, open APIs means that they can create service marketplaces; for customers it means they can access services tailored to their needs.
+For banks, open APIs mean that they can create service marketplaces; for customers, it means they can access services tailored to their needs.

 Open banking is expected to grow by 50% in the next couple of years.
-It will become an efficient tool to increase the variety and quality of the banking services.
+It will become an efficient tool to increase the variety and quality of banking services.

 3. Decentralised finance

-The first association that we get with decentralised finance is crypto market.
+The first association that we get with decentralised finance is the crypto market.
 However, decentralised finance manifested itself through multiple solutions like payment applications, exchanges, lending and others.
-The idea of decentralised finance is about independent execution of smart contracts for users.
+The idea of decentralised finance is about the independent execution of smart contracts for users.
 Users love this idea and the fact that they no longer need intermediaries to use financial instruments.
-Another advantage is that decentralised finance are open source platforms, which builds trust among customers.
+Another advantage is that decentralised finance are open source platform, which builds trust among customers.

-As cryptocurrency becomes an increasingly common way of payment for many companies, decentralised finance makes crypto space available to larger group of customers through simplifying interoperability between various blockchains.
+As cryptocurrency becomes an increasingly common way of payment for many companies, decentralised finance makes crypto space available to a larger group of customers through simplifying interoperability between various blockchains.

 Experts believe that decentralised finance is the future of finance.